 - Hancock Shaker Village - A former Shaker commune, set on 750 acres with 20 historic Shaker buildings and over 22,000 Shaker artifacts.
 The museum and working farm bring to life the Shaker story with interactive workshops, reenactments, and events throughout the year.

 - Hildene - The home of Abraham Lincoln's family, built by his son Robert Lincoln, the only surviving son of Abraham and Mary Lincoln, in 1905.
-Now a working farm, museum and event centre, the Georgian Revival mansion welcomes visitors year round.
+Now a working farm, museum and event center, the Georgian Revival mansion welcomes visitors year-round.

 - Green Mountain National Forest - Green Mountain National Forest is a 40,000-acre national park in Vermont, with over 2,000 sites of archaeological and historical interest, including Native American sites and the remains of colonial-era subsistence farmsteads.

 - Saint-Gaudens National Historic Site - The former home of one of America's greatest sculptures, Augustus Saint-Gaudens, this national historic site allows you to walk through his grounds, gardens and woodlands where several of his bronze sculptures are exhibited.

 - Mount Washington - Offering a variety of trails for all abilities, explore this stunning landscape and get off the beaten path and enjoy the flora and fauna of rural Maine.

 - Mount Washington Observatory -Visit the mountain top observatory to experience the elements and get a taste of what it's like to live and work at 6,288 feet.
 Note this is only accessible by organized hiking trips in the winter months.

 - The White Mountain National Forest - Explore this rugged forest in Maine which offers 750,000 acres of breathtaking scenery, crystal-clear mountain lakes and streams, an abundance of wildlife and a variety of recreation activities all year round.